-In July 2018 the Australian Government announced it had nominated the Office of the Commonwealth Ombudsman (the Office) as the NPM Coordinator.
-In this role, the Office is tasked with coordinating the Australian NPM network, comprising the Commonwealth, state and territory inspecting bodies nominated by their governments as NPMs.
+In July 2018, the Australian Government announced it had nominated the Office of the Commonwealth Ombudsman (the Office) as the NPM Coordinator.
+In this role, the Office is tasked with coordinating the Australian NPM Network, comprising the Commonwealth, state and territory oversight bodies nominated by their governments as NPMs.
 This may include collecting information, facilitating information sharing and collaboration, providing secretariat support and preparing consolidated reports about NPM activities.

-The Office is working with the Attorney-General’s Department (AGD), which is responsible for the implementation of OPCAT in Australia, to engage with state and territory governments and oversight bodies to foster progress towards implementation of the Australian NPM network.
+The Office is working with the Attorney-General’s Department (AGD), which has overall responsibility for the implementation of OPCAT in Australia, to engage with state and territory governments and oversight bodies to foster progress towards implementation of the Australian NPM Network.

 Monitoring places of detention under the control of the Commonwealth